dividat/elm-3d-scene/README.md

 # FORK of [Ian Mackenzie's elm-3d-scene](https://github.com/ianmackenzie/elm-3d-scene)

+> [!NOTE]
+> This is a fork containing unreleased features of elm-3d-scene that have not yet been fully tested/documented/finalized!

 `elm-3d-scene` is a high-level Elm package for producing 3D graphics, with support for lighting, shadows and realistic materials: